virtual-labs/exp-effect-of-load-iitk/experiment/aim.md

-### Determine Effect of load on wear of materials.
+###  To determine effect of load on wear of materials.